Skip to main content

 2. Ensure write permissions: The Edge Server process must have write permissions to the specified directory.

-3. Separate data by instance: If running multiple Edge Server instances or multiple apps on the same machine, use different persistence directories for each.
+3. Separate data by instance: If running multiple Edge Server instances on the same machine, use different persistence directories for each.

 4. Monitor disk space: Database files and logs can grow over time, so monitor available disk space.